alikemalhaskoy/fundaApiClient/README.md

 Logging: It has centralized exception handling mechanisim but logging is missing.

 Class and method documentation: Class names, methods and parameter names must be self explanatory, so documentation doesn't seem necessary for now.

+Swagger UI: swagger api documentation that allows users to test endpoints, request and response objects is missing.